To support NDB Cluster, you must update

 specify the data memory size.

-In some older releases of MySQL Cluster, there was no default
+In some older releases of NDB Cluster, there was no default

 always had to be specified explicitly in the